Tanya Turner

-Tanya Louise Turner (also Laslett and Frederico) is a fictional television character.
-She is the lead character on the ITV drama Footballers' Wives, and also briefly appeared on the drama Bad Girls.
+Tanya Louise Turner (also Laslett and Frederico) is a fictional character on the ITV drama Footballers' Wives, and also briefly appeared on the drama Bad Girls.
 Tanya is portrayed by English actress Zöe Lucker and is one of only two characters credited in every series from the pilot episode to the series cancellation after series 5, along with Jackie Pascoe, played by Gillian Taylforth.
 Her role within the series changed frequently; throughout some storylines she is considered to be an antagonist whereas in others she is the main protagonist.

 The character is well known for her ruthless, cold and calculating behaviour.
 She is intelligent and independent and has been married three times, with each marriage resulting in her husband's death.
 American magazine TV Guide said "You'd have to go all the way back to Dynasty's Alexis Colby to find a saucier British TV import than Tanya Turner".

 Tanya was voted tenth in Virgin Media's Top 10 TV criminals poll, for her involvement in the death of her second husband, Frank Laslett and for her frequent use of cocaine.